Constellation Shaping under Phase Noise Impairment for Sub-THz Communications: Abstract

 \section{Abstract}

 The large untapped spectrum in the sub-THz allows for ultra-high throughput communication to realize many seemingly impossible applications in 6G.
 One of the challenges in radio communications in sub-THz is the hardware impairments.
 Specifically, phase noise is one key hardware impairment, which is accentuated as we increase the frequency and bandwidth.
-Furthermore, the \LH{modest output power} of the sub-THz power amplifier demands limits on peak to average power ratio (PAPR) signal design.
-Single carrier frequency domain equalization (SC-FDE) waveform has been identified as a suitable candidate for sub-THz, although some challenges such as phase noise and PAPR still remain to be tackled.
-In this work, we design a phase noise robust, low PAPR SC-FDE waveform by geometrically shaping the constellation under practical conditions.
-We formulate the waveform optimization problem in its augmented Lagrangian form and use a back-propagation-inspired technique to obtain a constellation design that is numerically robust to phase noise, while maintaining a low PAPR.
+Furthermore, the \LH{moderate output power} of the sub-THz power amplifier demands limits on peak to average power ratio (PAPR) signal design.
+Single carrier frequency domain equalization (SC-FDE) has been identified as a suitable candidate for sub-THz, although some challenges such as phase noise and PAPR still remain to be tackled.
+In this work, we design a phase noise robust, modest PAPR SC waveform by geometrically shaping the constellation under practical conditions.
+We formulate the waveform optimization problem in its augmented Lagrangian form and use a back-propagation-inspired technique to obtain a constellation design that is numerically robust to phase noise, while maintaining a relatively low PAPR compared to the conventional waveforms.